What are the true costs of owning a home?

 If you're buying an older home, budget on the higher end of the recommended range and add 1% to 3% for major emergency repairs or replacements.

-A plumber going over a repair estimate with a homeowner
+A plumber going over an estimate with a homeowner

-A plumber going over a repair estimate with a homeowner
+A plumber going over an estimate with a homeowner

 Improvements & renovations